 Why is my bruise on shin not going away?

-A bruise on the shin that does not heal within two weeks may indicate deeper tissue damage or repeated trauma.
-The thin skin and minimal fat padding over the shin bone make bruises more visible and prone to slower healing.
+A bruise on the shin that does not heal within two to three weeks may indicate deeper tissue irritation, repeated trauma, or delayed healing.
+The thin skin and minimal fat padding over the shin bone make bruises more visible and sometimes slower to settle.

 Can underlying health issues cause a bruise on shin not going away?